PoliCog/prometheus/README.md

-# prometheus
+# Prometheus
-Project Prometheus looks broadly at the application of AI to politics &amp; social sciences.
+__Prometheus__ is a set of tools to apply different kinds of AI techniques to analyze political speeches, perform _sentiment analysis_ and many more.